home-assistant/developers.home-assistant/docs/dev_101_services.md

 ### Grouping of service action fields

-As shown in the example above, input fields can be visually grouped in sections.
-Grouping input fields by sections influence only how the inputs are displayed to the user, and not how service action data is structured.
-In the example above, service action data would be `{"speed_pct": 50}`, not `{"advanced_fields": {"speed_pct": 50}}`.
+Input fields can be visually grouped in sections.
+Grouping input fields by sections influences only how the inputs are displayed to the user, and not how service action data is structured.

+In the [service action description example](#service-action-description-example), the `speed_pct` input field is inside an initially collapsed section `advanced_fields`.
+The service action data for the service in the example is `{"speed_pct": 50}`, not `{"advanced_fields": {"speed_pct": 50}}`.

 ### Filtering service action fields